What size urn do I need to order?

 |168lb / 12 stone / 76.2KG||168 cubic inches / 2.8 Litres||2.17 kg|

 Important Note: Height is also a contributing factor towards the total size you will need.
 Taller people will inherently have longer bones so there will be more ash.
 Fat is burnt away during the cremation process, so will have less of a bearing on the final amount of ashes.
 This should be taken into account when calculating the urn you will need.

-Ashes will weigh approximately 3.5% of the body’s weight.
+Human ashes weigh approximately 3.5% of the deceased body’s weight.

-Again, there are a number of factors, but the industry rule of thumb is that the ashes will weigh approximately 3.5% of the body’s weight.
+There are a number of factors that can alter this, but the industry rule of thumb is that the ashes will weigh approximately 3.5% of the body’s weight.